The Bankrate promise

 - Carpool: Conserve Energy Future predicts that the average American spends about 18 days’ worth of carbon emissions on their annual commute, but if you were to share your commute with just four other people, you could collectively spare about 72 hours’ worth of carbon emissions with just one vehicle.

-- Bicycle: The Institute for Transportation and Development Policy found in 2015 that biking to work or around town could result in 11% less total carbon emissions if just 20% of the world’s drivers used bikes instead by 2050.
+- Bicycle: The Institute for Transportation and Development Policy found in 2015 that biking to work or around town could result in 11 percent less total carbon emissions if just 20 percent of the world’s drivers used bikes instead by 2050.

-- Electric bike or scooter: Electric bikes and scooters can be significantly faster when you live in the city and are plagued by downtown traffic.
-Suddenly, bike lanes, parks, and other routes become a viable option for an easy and quick commute that doesn’t harm the environment.
+- Electric bike or scooter: Electric bikes and scooters can be significantly faster when you live in the city plagued by downtown traffic.
+Suddenly, bike lanes, parks, and other routes become a viable option for an easy and quick commute with a smaller environmental footprint.

 - Reduced emissions: The average electric and hybrid vehicle produces lower tailpipe emissions than traditional automobiles.
 EVs and plug-in hybrid EVs use zero tailpipe emissions when they run only on electricity.

-- More energy-efficient: Gas vehicles take more than double the CO2 equivalent than hybrid and plug-in hybrids, with a consumption that is almost three times the amount of electric vehicles.
+- More energy-efficient: According to the U.S. Department of Energy, gas vehicles take more than double the CO2 equivalent than hybrid and plug-in hybrids, with a consumption that is almost three times the amount of electric vehicles.

-Maintenance is also cheaper, with far less required to keep your car in top working order.
-Based on manufacturer recommendations, routine EV maintenance costs about $949 total or $330 less than gas-powered cars.
+Maintenance is also generally cheaper with electric vehicles, with far less required to keep your car in top working order.
+Based on manufacturer recommendations, routine EV maintenance costs about $949 per year or $330 less than gas-powered cars.

 When you own an electric or plug-in hybrid electric vehicle, you could receive a federal tax benefit of up to $7,500 if you purchased a new vehicle in 2010 or later.
 To find out how much you can earn for a specific vehicle, the U.S. Department of Energy provides a listing of the eligible makes and models with the exact tax credit amount.